 The full marking criteria will be in the form of a detailed marking rubric available on the Moodle site.
 The criteria broadly reflected in that rubric will be on how well you capture controversies around the concept of mental illness and on how well you demonstrate your communication skills, critical thinking skills and research skills.
-You will be specifically assessed on your ability to effectively and critically present a critical analysis of the concept of mental illness through your ability to present two opposing views of the construct of mental illness.
+You will be specifically assessed on your ability to effectively and critically present a critical analysis of the concept of mental illness.

-- 20% of your mark will depend on how you present your summary of the strengths and weaknesses of the Rosenhan paper. - 30% of your mark will depend on how you relate the Rosenhan paper to opposing views of mental illness. - 50% of your mark will depend on how you elaborate on the challenges posed by the Rosenhan paper for mainstream psychology.
+- 20% of your mark will depend on how you present a summary of the Rosenhan paper and its reception by the Psychiatric Survivor Movement. - 30% of your mark will depend on how you relate the findings of the Rosenhan paper to mainstream psychology's approach to the topic of mental illness. - 50% of your mark will depend on how you elaborate on the relationship between the Rosenhan paper and a critical social psychological perspective on mental illness.

-American Psychological Association 7th Edition (APA 7th edition)
+• American Psychological Association 7th Edition (APA 7th edition)